Winner at the The Engagement Excellence Awards 2016:

 RG launch date:

-In 2015, Causeway’s flexible benefits platform, Causeway Lifestyle, had been available to their employees for four years.
-An employee survey showed that employees were aware of their benefits but the benefits platform was no longer achieving the desired level of engagement.
+In 2015, Causeway’s flexible perks platform, Causeway Lifestyle, had been available to its employees for four years.
+An employee survey showed that employees were aware of its perks but the perks platform was no longer achieving the desired level of engagement.
 Research into the low performance of the platform showed that the Causeway brand and values were not reflected, use of discounts had decreased, and employees believed that wellness and CRS activities were entirely separate from Causeway Lifestyle.

-Feedback from employees revealed a perception that the platform offered retail discounts only as other benefits were difficult to find.
+Feedback from employees revealed a perception that the platform offered retail discounts only as other perks were difficult to find.
 This formed a barrier for the largely male workforce as there was nothing new or different to encourage return visits.
-Accessing the benefits on smartphones and tablets was difficult, too, with many employees feeding back that it didn’t function correctly on their mobile devices.
+Accessing the perks on smartphones and tablets was difficult, too, with many employees feeding back that it didn’t function correctly on their mobile devices.

-Causeway assembled a team who understood their brand and workforce to take the lead on the design and build of the new platform.
+Causeway assembled a team who understood its brand and workforce to take the lead on the design and build of the new platform.
 A modern style was defined and clear structure put in place to simplify navigation and accessibility.
-Emphasis was to be put on all of the great benefits to employees so a customer focussed approach was outlined with monthly promotions.
-SmartHub® opened up great possibilities for enhanced employer brand recognition so the new platform was given a strong visual identity.
+Emphasis was to be put on all of the great perks to employees so a customer-focused approach was outlined with monthly promotions.
+The platform opened up great possibilities for enhanced employer brand recognition so the new platform was given a strong visual identity.
 Icons were designed to provide clear navigation and the tone, language, imagery, and style used perfectly reflect the Causeway brand, too.

 A teaser campaign was used to carefully time a high-impact re-launch and, combined with an ongoing promotional campaign, has ensured huge success for Causeway Lifestyle.
 Within just three days of the re-launch, 56% of employees had logged into the new site, rising to 97% during the first month.
-After six months, total spend was at £90,000, with an average saving of 9% over 800 orders, an amazing result for a small organisation.
+After six months, total spend was the equivalent of $116,000, with an average saving of 9% over 800 orders, an amazing result for a small organization.

 employee engagement with the platform